-Bernardo Kastrup is a talented basher of the pseudoscientific metaphysical mythology of materialism (physicalism), dualism, panpsychism, and other “matter-included” erroneous ontologies.
+Bernardo Kastrup is a talented basher of the pseudoscientific metaphysical mythology of materialism/physicalism and other “matter-included” erroneous ontologies.
 However, his own version of ontological idealism (consciousness-only ontology) is utterly absurd and dangerously misleading.

-Kastrup’s absurd Schopenhauerish vision of Transcendence (consciousness-in-itself) as a dissociating instinctive impetus conflicts with countless mystical (transpersonal) experiences of Transcendence — the nondual Light — in which there is nothing dissociative, instinctive, and impetuous.
+Kastrup’s absurd Schopenhauerish vision of Transcendence (transcendent consciousness-in-itself) as a dissociating instinctive impetus conflicts with countless mystical/transpersonal experiences of Transcendence — nondual/nondichotomic Light — in which there is actually nothing dissociative, instinctive and impetuous.

-Kastrup’s ridiculous understanding of individual subjects as transient, illusory, and limited to metabolizing bodies conflicts with countless near-death out-of-body experiences which support the view that individual existence of transcendental subjects, their universal intersubjectivity and intersubjectively constituted/projected phenomenal worlds is a beginningless and endless emanation of nontemporal Transcendence.
+Kastrup’s ridiculous understanding of individual subjects as transient, illusory and limited to metabolizing bodies conflicts with countless near-death out-of-body experiences (NDE OBE) which support the view that individual existence of transcendental subjects, their universal intersubjectivity and intersubjectively constituted/projected phenomenal worlds is a beginningless and endless emanation of nontemporal Transcendence.

 Kastrup’s bizarre understanding of each metabolizing body (e.g., a bacteria in his toilet — strangely, his favorite example) as a representation of an individual subject is absolutely groundless, for we can neither communicate with primitive organisms nor empathically feel the presence of other transcendental subjects behind such phenomena, and hence such phenomena most likely represent insentient autonomous processes of constitutive transcendental intersubjectivity.

-Kastrup’s implicit denial of freewill deprives man of the most fundamental aspect of man’s existence — freedom (Existenz) rooted in Transcendence, whereas his ignorant attitude toward the problem of evil, together with his failure to comprehend the truth of transcendental idealism/phenomenology, makes him blind to the existence of a manipulating egregor of egoistic self-will.
+Kastrup’s implicit denial of freewill deprives man of the most fundamental aspect of man’s existence — freedom (Existenz) rooted in Transcendence, whereas his ignorant attitude toward the problem of evil, together with his failure to comprehend the truth of transcendental idealism, makes him blind to the existence of the Shadow.

 Don’t waste your time on Kastrup’s nonsense; instead, read Buddhist Yogācāra thinkers (Asaṅga, Vasubandhu, Dignāga, Dharmakīrti, etc.), Kant, mature Husserl, and Karl Jaspers — read and think autonomously.